GP#

 • x_test (np.ndarray) – A numpy array of shape (V x D), interpreted as an array of input point positions.

-• y_test (np.ndarray) – A numpy array of shape (V x 1).
-These are the y data to compare against
+• y_test (np.ndarray) – A numpy array of shape V or (V x No) in the multi-output case.
+These are the y data to compare against.

 Returns: